 Yancy Carpenter was named Vice-President of FCM in 2011.
 Before joining FCM’s leadership team, Yancy has traveled to several countries in Central America, in addition to spending time in Africa.
 Yancy began his professional career with Sysco Food Services in 1998 before being promoted as District Sales Manager for Auburn, Alabama in 2004.
 Currently, Yancy serves as Customer Relations Manager for Sysco, overseeing three major districts in Alabama.
 As vice-president of FCM, Yancy is responsible for communicating FCM’s vision and strategy to donors, church leaders, and potential supporters.
 Yancy also serves as a crucial link between FCM and team members prior to going on a mission trip.
 Yancy has a burden for the people of Sudan and Uganda.
 His desire to share the story of the persecuted church encourages and challenges many.

-Myron and Holly West of Alexander City, Alabama officially joined FCM in February 2012 and committed to full-time ministry in Gulu, Uganda beginning June, 2013.
-They will assist with the start up and operation of Abaana’s Hope.
-Myron grew up in Jemison, Alabama, the son of a Southern Baptist Pastor and graduated with a Bachelors of Business Science degree from Faulkner University.
-He spent 19 years in the mortgage industry before becoming a Senior Vice President/Mortgage Manager with National Bank of Commerce in Opelika, Alabama.
+Myron and Holly West of Alexander City, Alabama officially joined Four Corners Ministries in February 2012 and began full-time ministry in Gulu, Uganda in July, 2013.
+They assist with the planning and daily operational management of the various Abaana’s Hope ministries.
+Myron grew up a Pastor’s son in Jemison, Alabama and graduated with a Bachelors of Business Science degree from Faulkner University.
+He spent 19 years in the mortgage industry, most recently as Senior Vice President/Mortgage Manager with National Bank of Commerce in Opelika, Alabama.
 Holly grew up in Equality, Alabama and worked 21 years for the State of Alabama.
-The last six of which she has spent as a manager with the Coosa and Tallapoosa county health departments.
-Myron and Holly have held numerous leadership positions in their home church, Sixth Street Baptist Church of Alexander City.
-They have been married 20 years and will be serving in Uganda with their two children, 15 year old son Ryan and 9 year old daughter Rachel.
+Married on June 27, 1992, Myron and Holly have two children serving with them, Ryan (April 15, 1997) and Rachel (January 14, 2003).

 FCM depends on your gifts to continue our work in Uganda and Sudan.
 Your gift will help FCM spread the hope and joy that comes from a relationship with Christ.
 To make a donation via our secure online server simply click Donate Now to learn more.